-Written in collaboration between Speakbox and CounsellingMatch, the purpose of this guide is to encourage more Counsellors to go virtual and increase access to much needed mental health care.
+Written in collaboration with CounsellingMatch.
+The purpose of this guide is to encourage more Counsellors to go virtual and increase access to much needed mental health care.
 Although we do recommend our products, we also recommend alternatives in hopes of providing you with a balanced and valuable guide to implement virtual care within your practice.

 Launching a virtual practice is easier than you may think.
 In this guide, we’ll cover four key areas from ideation to your first virtual session, these topics include: